Precision spectral estimation at sub-Hz frequencies: closed-form posteriors and Bayesian noise projection: Bayesian inference for spectral quantities

 \subsection{Inference of the MSC}

-We use \Cref{eq:directRho} to derive the posterior distribution for the theoretical MSC $\left|\rho_{ij}\right|^2$.
-As $1\ge\left|\rho_{ij}\right|^2\ge0$, the least informative prior appears to be one constant in that same interval.
-This choice and \Cref{eq:directRho} yield:
+We use \Cref{eq:directRho} to derive the posterior distribution for the theoretical MSC $|\rho|^2$ (implicitly intended as $|\rho_{ij}|^2$).
+We adopt a constant prior (over $1\ge|\rho|^2\ge0$) for $|\rho|^2$, as it has a closed form which is not far from the Jeffreys one (see the end of this subsection for details):

-As already anticipated, MSC is mostly used, within noise characterization, as a diagnostic for the existence of linear correlation between two processes.
-To illustrate to what extent such diagnostic parameter is effective, we plot in \Cref{fig:rho_theor} the $\ell(2)(\simeq 0.95)$ likelihood, equal tail credible interval, and the median predicted by the posterior in \Cref{eq:postRhoFlat}.
+The MSC is mostly used, within noise characterization, as a diagnostic for the existence of linear correlation between two processes.
+To illustrate to what extent such a diagnostic parameter is effective, we plot in \Cref{fig:rho_theor} the $\ell(2)(\simeq 0.95)$ likelihood, equal tail credible interval, and the median predicted by the posterior in \Cref{eq:postRhoFlat}.
 We do that as a function of both $|\hat{\rho}|^2$ and $M$.